cyberway/cyberway.documentation/users/glossary.md

 ---

 ### Docker-file
-a file containing instructions and parameters for creating a Docker image for specific tasks.
+A file containing instructions and parameters for creating a Docker image for specific tasks.

 ---